Teen mental health: Addressing the need for resources

 "That's the goal," said Mirzaian.
 "You're addressing it as soon as soon as it's coming up.
 You're not waiting for referrals out.
 You're not kind of sending to another place to get addressed."

-The $2.5 million grant will also fund a psychologist at Children's Hospital Los Angeles to be present in clinic to answer medical residents' questions in real time.
+The $2.5 million grant will also fund a psychologist at Children's Hospital Los Angeles to be present in the clinic to answer medical residents' questions in real-time.

 For more coverage: Inside America's youth mental health crisis